The Game Awards 2020: Multiple awards

-The Last of Us Part II received the most wins in the show's history, with seven.
+The Last of Us Part II received the most wins in the show's history to date, with seven.
 Four games—Among Us, Final Fantasy VII Remake, Ghost of Tsushima, and Hades—won two awards.
 Across its two winning games, Sony Interactive Entertainment won a total of nine awards, while Innersloth, Square Enix, Supergiant Games, and Xbox Game Studios won two.